nasa/cumulus/packages/integration-tests/README.md

 # @cumulus/integration-tests

-@cumulus/integration-tests provides a CLI and functions for testing Cumulus
+@cumulus/integration-tests provides a CLI and functions for testing Cumulus.

+**Note:** The [documented API](#api) of this package will not change without a deprecation warning being provided in earlier releases.
+Code in this package that is _not_ documented in this README may change without warning, and is not considered part of the package's public API.

 ## About Cumulus